 While Rob moved to North Carolina the WPG's banner is now being carried by Central Florida Cat Herders, a permaculture-ish group of local farmers and other people who are serious about their food.
 The Cat Herders are more real world than Internet group.
 Our main ways to keep in touch are workdays (when everybody comes to someone's place and we get a lot of stuff/big project done) and potlucks.
 We also do movie nights and classes when someone feels like organizing it.
 Most of our members are in Greater Dade City area but we have some people as far as an hour drive away.
 If you're interested in learning more/joining email Leon at [email protected].

-Update: The property sold!
-Just leaving this here for reference.
+SOLD!
+Just leaving here for reference.

 - 1 year old food forest with passively-irrigating swale on contour and overflow pond.

 - Regency F2400 75,000 BTU woodstove with cook top and 2.3 cu. ft. firebox.

 - Kitchen greywater system with valve to feed septic tank or irrigate sunken garden bed on contour.

 - Approximately 1000 sq. ft. of raised garden beds with numerous perennials and self-seeding annuals.
 Drip irrigation installed in approximately half the beds.

 Thanks to Leon and Nataly from Alexandra Lake Farm, who I met through this website (yea!), for leading me to Wendel's Farm and Nursery.
 I was surprised to find a developed and active permaculture homestead right here in central Florida, tucked away north of us in Sumter county.